G19m99/UrlShortener/README.md

 # URL Shortener project

-A simple and easy to use URL shortening service
+A simple and easy to use URL shortening API and UI

 ## Features